 One of our ‘Community Research Volunteers’ Angharad Tomos is a journalist and she wrote this article in the Daily Post after hearing Chris Evans speak abut this project:

 She sent us the article in Welsh and then this translation.

-"It was in the Slate Musuem in Llanberis, a day to discuss Wales and the Slave Trade.
+"It was in the Slate Musuem in Llanberis, it was a day to discuss Wales and the Slave Trade organised by the Museum of Wales.
 We're good as a nation for complaining that we are being oppressed, but believe we're too small to oppress anyone else.
 This can cause us to be seen as self-righteous.
-And if Wales has played a part in slavery, it is some rich people who have done that – oppressors like the Crawshays or Lord Penrhyn.
-Our hands, the Welsh working class are clean – or are they?
+And if Wales has played a part in slavery, it is some rich people who have done that? – oppressors like the Crawshays or Lord Penrhyn, but our hands, the Welsh working class, are they clean – or are they not?

-Recent work has been done on the subject by Pat Hudson in 2014 'Not just a lot of flannel: the peculiar case of the Welsh woollen industry'.
+Recent work had been done on the subject by Prof Pat Hudson in 2014 'Not just a lot of flannel: the peculiar case of the Welsh woollen industry':

-Chris Evans went after the question "Why hasn't this story been told?"
+Then Chris Evans posed the question "Why hasn't this story been told?"

-What about Historians, why haven't they gone after the history?
-According to Chris Evans, they have more interest in the Princes of Wales, and the battle for Welsh independence.
+What about Historians. why haven't they gone after the history?
+According to Chris Evans, they had more interest in the Princes of Wales, and the battle for Welsh independence.

 What about recent anthropologists, why haven't they recorded this dark chapter in our history?
 He criticised Alwyn D.Rees and Iorwerth Peate because of their 'anti-modern prejudices'.
-In his book, 'Life in a Welsh Countryside', Alwyn D. Rees exalts the 'gwerin' and the community of Montgomeryshire as a picture of an ideal society, that have been swept away by the modern industrial world.
-Iorwerth Peate had romantic ideas when he established the Folk Museum of Wales in Saint Fagans.
+In his book, 'Life in a Welsh Countryside', Alwyn D. Rees exalts the 'gwerin' and the community of Montgomeryshire as a picture of an ideal society, that has been swept away by the modern industrial world.
+Iorwerth Peate used these romantic ideas when he established the Folk Museum of Wales in Saint Fagans.